Stealth Remixes

-Stealth Remixes is an album by Leftfield released on 29 May 2000, originally on Leftfield's official web-site.
-It was the follow-up to 1999's Rhythm and Stealth and essentially contained remixes of songs from that album.
+Stealth Remixes is an album by Leftfield released on 29 May 2000.
+It was originally on Leftfield's official web-site.
+It was a follow-up to 1999's Rhythm and Stealth and essentially contained remixes of songs from that album.
 The album was released on CD and double-12".
 Later, it was released as a double album along with Rhythm and Stealth.